clasen/ModelMix/README.md

 ```javascript
 new ModelMix(args = { options: {}, config: {} })
 ```
 - **args**: Configuration object with `options` and `config` properties.
+  - **options**: This object contains default options that are applied to all models.
+These options can be overridden when creating a specific model instance.
+Examples of default options include:
+    - `max_tokens`: Sets the maximum number of tokens to generate, e.g., 2000.
+    - `temperature`: Controls the randomness of the model's output, e.g., 1.
+    - `top_p`: Controls the diversity of the output, e.g., 1.
+    - ...
+  - **config**: This object contains configuration settings that control the behavior of the `ModelMix` instance.
+These settings can also be overridden for specific model instances.
+Examples of configuration settings include:
+    - `system`: Sets the default system message for the model, e.g., "You are an assistant."
+    - `max_history`: Limits the number of historical messages to retain, e.g., 5.
+    - `max_request`: Limits the number of parallel request.

 **Methods**